palcodes/browsing-codex/README.md

 ## What it does

-- Transforms your tab history chaos into organized knowledge.
+- Transforms your tab chaos into organized knowledge.
-- Intelligently parses necessary components for easy searching, tagging.
+- Intelligently parses necessary pieces for easy searching.
-- Builds a permanent, queryable archive that you can take anywhere with you.
+- Builds a permanent, queryable archive that you can carry everywhere.
-- Stores timestamps for visualizing your browsing journey over time.
+- Captures timestamps for visualizing the internet journey over time.

 ## How to use

 1. Export your tabs from OneTab as a text file.
-2. Rename it to `links.txt`.
+2. Rename it to `links.txt` or whatever.
 3. Run the script: `python archiver.py`.
 4. Your links are now preserved in `web-archive.db`.